 On December 28, 2020, an Assigned Commissioner's Ruling (ACR) was issued that directed the large investor-owned utilities (IOUs) to urgently seek contracts for capacity, available for peak and net peak demand in summer 2021 and summer 2022.
 On January 8, 2021, the Assigned Commissioner issued a Proposed Decision (PD) directing the IOUs to urgently seek contracts for capacity of prescribed types, available for peak and net peak demand periods, and limited the scope to the summer of 2021.
 IOUs are to submit contracts for consideration via advice letters, of various tiers, to the Commission, within five weeks of the date the PD was issued.
 On February 9, the CPUC issued Revision 1 to the PD.
 Most notably, Firm Forward Imported Energy transactions were re-introduced into the scope of the directive.
-PG&E will submit a separate Tier 1 Advice Letter for Firm Forward Imported Energy transactions.
+This Advice Letter submits the Firm Forward Import Energy transactions to the Commission for consideration.
+A separate Tier 1 Advice Letter will be filed for other transactions.